MariahFerns/AIAgents-Autogen/README.md

-Note: Since the agents execute Python scripts and use 35r party API's to fetche information, this app has not been hosted on Streamlit as streamlit doe not support it.
+Note: Since the agents execute Python scripts and use 3rd party API's to fetch information, this app has not been hosted on Streamlit as Streamlit does not support it.
 This is a limitation of Streamlit and not of Autogen.